20 Things to do in Banff in Winter for Non-Skiers

 Catch the Northern Lights

 If you’re lucky—and I mean really lucky—you may catch the Aurora while visiting Banff.
-It’s rare, and I wouldn’t plan on seeing the Northern Lights while visiting as they only happen a few times per year.
+It’s rare, and I wouldn’t plan on seeing the Northern Lights while visiting as a good show only happens a few times per year.

 But if the sky is clear and the aurora forecast looks promising, it’s best to make your way to a really dark area of the park and keep your eyes open.
 The darkest days are in December, but it’s possible to see the Northern Lights well into April and May.